-Fixed-gear bikes, also simply known as fixies, are singlespeed, fixed-gear bikes can’t be brought to a standstill, so you must advance, brake and go backwards by using the pedals.
+Fixed-gear bikes, also simply known as fixies, are single-speed, fixed-gear bikes that can’t be brought to a standstill, so you must advance, brake and go backwards by using the pedals.
 The rear wheel rotates when the pedals are turning.
-If you pedal forward, you move forward; if you stop the pedals, you brake, and if you pedal backward, you go backwards.
+If you pedal forward, you move forward; if you stop the pedals, you brake, and if you pedal backwards, you go backwards.
 This requires additional training that the freewheel bike does not need.
 However, fixie bicycles have many advantages.

 What are the benefits of fixie bicycles?

 We’ve recently worked together with the Spanish SportTraining magazine for an article about using fixie bikes as a training aid for sports.
 If you train, run or cycle long distances with your bike, you should take a look at this magazine’s 71st issue, which can be found in Spain’s newsstands.

 The article highlights 20 benefits of riding a fixed-gear bike which we would like to share with you today:

 Having no gear shifter, they hardly require maintenance, that’s why they have been chosen by urban messengers in New York City, as well as the most important financial cities in the world.
 Here in Spain, these kind of messenger services are active in cities such as Madrid, Barcelona, Soria or Seville, amongst others.

 2. Improved drivetrain efficiency

 The chain is shorter than in conventional bikes, and completely straight, which helps the gears work smoother; this can actually be felt while pedalling.
 Also, they have no pulleys or any other transmission devices – everything is kept simple.

 The gear ratio will no longer be a concern – they are the perfect kind of bicycle to ride on flat ground and for short trips.